All Episodes

 Next, San Francisco Chronicle, AP story, U.S. tries to end conflicting messages on Egypt.

-After comments by some State Department officials, widely interpreted as diverging from the White House position, the White House sought to dispel any notion that it's either loosening pressure on Mubarak or backing off from supporting the protesters flooding Cairo.
+After comments by some State Department officials widely interpreted as diverging from the White House position, the White House sought to dispel any notion that it's either loosening pressure on Mubarak or backing off from supporting the protesters flooding Cairo.

-He's uh too important.
+He's too important.

 White House officials frustrated with some of the news reporting on events.

-The overall concern was the narrative was getting cloudy, and certainly not focused on the events in Egypt.
+The overall concern was the narrative was getting cloudy and certainly not focused on the events in Egypt.

-So it's a second story about how the uh regime has just lost control over every facet of this story.
+So it's a second story about how the regime has just lost control over every facet of this story.

-And don't forget Diane Feinstein.
+And don't forget Dianne Feinstein.

 I don't think we understand.